TV-Rename/tvrename/technical.md

 **TheTVDB.xml** -  The locally cached tvdb.com show season and episode information for everything listed in the ***My Shows*** tab.

-**TheTVDB.xml.0 - TheTVDB.xml.9** - A maximum of ten backup copies of the TVDB.xml file.
+**TheTVDB.xml.0 - TheTVDB.xml.9** - A maximum of ten backup copies of theTVDB.xml file.
 A new file gets created here every time you click ***File>Save*** on a first-in-first-out (FIFO) basis.

 **TVRenameSettings.xml** - Everything else not mentioned is stored in here.
 All your shows, Media Library paths, folder structures and settings.
 As with TheTVDB.xml this is only overwritten when you choose **File>Save**.

 **TVRenameSettings.xml.0 - TVRenameSettings.xml.9** - backup copies of TV RenameSettings.xml (FIFO).

 ## Log Files
 Logging was added in version 2.3.
-The main logfile (TVRename.log) can be found in: -
+The main log file (TVRename.log) can be found in: -
 > \\Documents and Settings\\\<username\>\\AppData\\Roaming\\TVRename\\log\\

 on Windows XP or: -